cloudberrydb/cloudberrydb/DEV_SETUP.md

 sudo vi /etc/sysctl.conf
 ```

-Then, hit `G`, followed by `O`, and paste the following lines to the end of the
+Then, hit `G`, followed by `O`, and paste the following lines at the end of the
 file:
 ```shell
 kernel.shmmax = 500000000